2 Aces Blackjack

 Introduction

 Lucky Aces is a blackjack side bet I noticed on an electronic blackjack game on October 13, 2016 at the Mirage.
-It based based on the number of aces between the player's and dealer's first two cards.2 Aces In Blackjack
+It based based on the number of aces between the player's and dealer's first two cards.

 Rules